StratusFearMe21/cargo-appimage/README.md

     cargo install cargo-appimage

-3.  `cd` inside of the root directory of your crate and run
+3.  `cd` inside of the root directory of your crate and create an icon called **icon.png**
+4.  run this command

 <!---->